davetron5000/angular-rails-book/front.md

 * A very fast runthrough of CRUD operations
 * A brief retrospective about what we've learned and the way forward.

 We'll work test first, and keep dependencies at a minimum.
-We'll stick to the Rails “out of box” experience as much as we can.
-But, the point of this is that the Rails “out of box” experience is missing a lot when it comes to creating an Angular-based app.
+Although we'll try to stick to the Rails “out of box” experience as much as we can, the point of this is that there is no good “out of box” experience when using AngularJS.

-The technology we'll be using:
+The technologies we'll be using:

 * CoffeeScript
 * Back-end tests use RSpec